UWrc/UWrc.github.io/docs/guides/software/modules.md

 <Tabs groupId="cluster">
 <TabItem value="klone" label="Klone" default>

-### Personal LMOD Modules
+### Personal Lmod Modules

-This [**advanced user documentation**](https://lmod.readthedocs.io/en/latest/020_advanced.html) from the LMOD developers walks you through creating personal modules.
+This [**advanced user documentation**](https://lmod.readthedocs.io/en/latest/020_advanced.html) from the Lmod developers walks you through creating personal modules.
 You need to compile your code separately first.
 In short, you provide a command directing it to the folder with your collection of module files:

 ```js
 module use /path/to/personal/modulefiles